9 Best Video Transitions For Your Videos

 While a script and storyboard may seem like too much work initially (especially if you’re creating a short and snappy social media video), it goes a long way in ensuring that your final video is perfect.

-Here’s an excellent template you can use if you’ve never created storyboards before.
+Here’s one of the best templates to use if you’ve never created storyboards before.

 It’s crucial to know where each of your screens will end, where you'll need to add transitions, how your video will begin and how it’ll end.